santipalacios2002/keptn-in-a-box/README.md

 ### Setup and Configure AWS Instance.

+1. Ubuntu 20.04 LTS is recommended.

-1. Set the storage size to at least 40 GB.
+2. Set the storage size to at least 40 GB.

-2. Add a tag with key=Project and value=KIAB
+3. Add a tag with key=Project and value=KIAB

-3. Open Ports
+4. Open Ports
 If you define security rules in the Cloud provider or on your datacenter, your instance needs to have the following ports accessible:

 * 22/SSH